 Cloud-based CRM (SaaS) prices vary enormously.
-Most services are payable per user every month, subject to different levels of service.
+Most services are payable per user every month, subject to different service levels.

 Bespoke charges have traditionally been per system, typically starting circa £20k-£40k.
-Tickety Boo now offers a per month option in addition to a per system cost, starting at £299 pm.
+Tickety Boo now offers a range of plans from month to complete solutions.

 To summarise, understand what your business needs from a CRM.
-Being specific ensures you get a solution that will enable your business to develop and grow quicker ensuring you get a great return on your investment.
+Being specific ensures you get a solution that will enable your business to develop and grow quicker, ensuring a great return on your investment.